thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/TalesfortheBrave.md

 ![](https://i.imgur.com/JCKcHuS.png)

-- So the javascript is obfuscated and uses `CryptoJS`, we can use an online deobfuscator :
+- So the JavaScript is obfuscated and uses `CryptoJS`, we can use an online deobfuscator :

 ![](https://i.imgur.com/XjIy88q.png)

-- Another better alternative is to use debugger in the browser, using debugger is simple, just open tools, click on debugger, hit pause and submit the form and the decoded javascript is revealed :
+- Another better alternative is to use debugger in the browser, using debugger is simple, just open tools, click on debugger, hit pause and submit the form and the decoded JavaScript is revealed :

 ![](https://i.imgur.com/bLswUQG.png)